johnbayne/lending-dapp/README.md

 1. Install Metamask in your browser: https://metamask.io/

-2. Change network to: Localhost 8545
+2. Change network to: 127.0.0.1:8545

-3. When you started testrpc, it should have printed out a list of available accounts and private keys.
+3. When you started ganache-cli, it should have printed out a list of available accounts and private keys.
 Copy one of the private keys.

 4. In meta mask, click the circular arrows, then "Import Account", then paste the private key.
 Now you can spend your test accounts ether.